Ask users for Phone numbers

 Tell users why you might contact them and when.

-It’s possible to mark up telephone numbers as links, like this:
+It’s possible to mark up phone numbers as links, like this:

 <a href="tel:+442079476330">020 7947 6330</a>

-However, doing this will style telephone numbers as links, which is confusing on devices that do not support telephone calls.
+However, doing this will style phone numbers as links, which is confusing on devices that do not support phone calls.

-It might also not be necessary - some modern mobile browsers automatically detect telephone numbers and display them as links anyway.
+It might also not be necessary - some modern mobile browsers automatically detect phone numbers and display them as links anyway.

 See the GOV.UK style for writing telephone numbers.